BY The Bear Travelers

 There are a number of things to see and do in Khao Yai National Park.
 Several waterfalls can be accessed via walkways.
 Two of the most visited and impressive waterfalls at the park include Haew Nerok Waterfall, one of the most stunning, and Haew Suwat Waterfall, located approximately 8 km from the visitor center.

-Inside the park, there are many amenities close to the visitor center, such as a restaurant and toilet facilities.
+The park has many amenities close to the visitor center, such as a restaurant and toilet facilities.
 There is also another restaurant near the Lam Takong Camp area, but please be warned that it is not always open, and there are only snacks available when it is.

 The Bear Travel Did You Know?